Super MANDELZOOM

 Selecting a rectangle to be imaged at higher resolution.
 Note three processes running

-While this drawing is going on, the user can select a rectangle with the cursor.
-Image computation continues while the user is dragging the mouse to select.
-When the mouse button is released, the area inside the rectangle is given first priority over the rest of the image, and everything inside that rectangle is doubled in resolution before SMZ continues with the rest of the image.
 You may at any time select a new rectangle, and when you release the button, your new rectangle becomes first priority (and the other rectangle, if it was still being worked on, is forgotten).
-By selecting the same rectangle multiple times you can bring a region to arbitrarily high resolution (down to 1x1 pixels, the highest resolution available.)
+By selecting the same rectangle multiple times you can bring a region to any resolution down to 1×1 pixels; this activity does not interfere with the eventual completion of the rest of the image.